cbs-software/smarteru-php-client/docs/Client.md

 `\MissingValueException`
-> If the Account API Key and/or the User
+> If the User being updated does not have an email address or an employee ID.
-API Key are unset.

 `\ClientException`
 > If the HTTP response includes a status code